foam-framework/foam/tutorial/todo/2-todo.md

 ![List view screenshot]({{ site.url }}/tutorial/todo/assets/model-only-list.png)
 ![Detail view screenshot]({{ site.url }}/tutorial/todo/assets/model-only-details.png)

+Note that your data won't be saved across refreshes.
+We'll fix that in [Part 4]({{ site.baseurl }}/tutorial/todo/4-dao), so don't worry about it for now.

 There are definitely things we'll want to clean up, but we just got a lot of logic for free!
 This uses FOAM's `foam.browser` suite to generate an app for our model.
 The browser is for the common class of apps that have a list of items and